Gestok01/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier
-Classify email in two category in spam or ham .
+Classify email in two category in spam or ham with accuracy of 96.59 %.
+It use logistic regression algorithm for classification.